rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 ## Key revocation

 Revoking host or user keys may be crucial to the security of the whole environment.
-Therefore it is important to store the previously signed public keys to be able to revoke them at some point in the future.
+Therefore, it is important to store the previously signed public keys so that you can revoke them at a later date.

 Creating an empty revocation list and revoking the public key of user2: